Projects

 Fractal Scale-Free Networks

-A network is fractal (with respect to shortest-path lengths) if the minimum number of subgraphs (boxes) of a given diameter l_{\textup{B}} required to cover the network scales as \begin{equation} N_{\textup{B}}(l_{\textup{B}}) \sim l_{\textup{B}}^{-D_{\textup{f}}} \end{equation} where D_{\textup{f}} is the fractal dimension of the network (Song, Havlin, and Makse 2005).
-In fractal networks, the average path lengths also scales as the power-law of the network size, i.e., \begin{equation} \langle l \rangle \sim N^{1/D_{\textup{f}}}. \end{equation} While many empirical networks are shown to be small-world, in which the average path lengths scales as logarithm of the number of nodes, i.e., D_{\textup{f}} \to \infty, the fractality can still be valid in length scale shorter than the characteristic length scale of the network (although it is difficult to observe the scaling in terms of shortest path lengths, as most of the networks do not have long enough diameter).
+A network is fractal (with respect to shortest-path lengths) if the minimum number of subgraphs (boxes) of diameter l_{\textup{B}} required to cover the network scales as \begin{equation} N_{\textup{B}}(l_{\textup{B}}) \sim l_{\textup{B}}^{-D_{\textup{f}}} \end{equation} where D_{\textup{f}} is the fractal dimension of the network (Song, Havlin, and Makse 2005).
+In fractal networks, the average path lengths also scales as the power of the network size, \begin{equation} \langle l \rangle \sim N^{1/D_{\textup{f}}}. \end{equation} While many empirical networks exhibit the small-world property, where the average path lengths scales logarithmically with the number of nodes (corresponding to the absence of characteristic scales, i.e., D_{\textup{f}} \to \infty), the fractal property can still hold at length scales shorter than the network’s characteristic size.
+Detecting this scaling through shortest paths, however, is often challenging because most real networks lack a sufficiently large diameter.